-While the Arctic is primary habitat, these birds have been known to migrate to places like the Merrimack Valley.
+While the Arctic is the primary habitat, these birds have been known to migrate to places like the Merrimack Valley.
 Understanding the factors that influence this migration can offer valuable insights into both the species and the ecosystems they inhabit.

 Factors Influencing Migration

-Several factors contribute to they migration patterns, including food availability in the Arctic and changes in weather conditions.
+Several factors contribute to the migration patterns, including food availability in the Arctic and changes in weather conditions.
 Interestingly, younger owls are more likely to migrate than older ones, possibly due to competition for food resources in their native habitat.

 - Food Availability: A key driver for migration.